EDUCATIONAL SPONSORSHIP PROGRAM

 The AACDP began supporting young people that we knew through the Mama Bakhita Cheshire Home network very early in our existence.
 Much of the money raised for this purpose was through the sale of African crafts at sales at flea markets during the summer and through Italian tours which I began to lead in 2013.
 When the pandemic halted both of these income sources I decided to send out a letter to all our friends and contributors with descriptions of our scholarship students and the costs to cover their tuitions and expenses.

 By American standards, tuitions in Zambia are very reasonable.
 High school costs from $80 a semester to $150.
-There is no free public education, though it is supposed to be guaranteed by the government.
-But economic government crisis has meant little or no funds for public schools.
+Though it is supposed to be guaranteed by the government, there is no free public education.
+Economic crisis has meant little or no funds for public schools.
 In practice, children are "chased away" if they cannot pay.
-Higher learning varies from $850 to $1600 per year, often with additional costs for computers and living costs.
+Higher learning varies from $850 to $1,600 per year, often with additional costs for computers and living expenses.